Severance package: Puerto Rico

 Employers are required to pay severance pay after an employee working in Puerto Rico is terminated.
 Employees are not permitted to waive this payment.
 Severance pay is not required if the employee was terminated with "just cause".

 Just cause is satisfied in any of the following situations: the employee had a pattern of improper or disorderly conduct; the employee worked inefficiently, belatedly, negligently, poorly; the employee repeatedly violated the employer's reasonable and written rules; the employer had a full, temporary, or partial closing of operations; the employer had technological or reorganization changes, changes in the nature of the product made, and changes in services rendered; or the employer reduced the number of employees because of an actual or expected decrease in production, sales, or profits.

 An employee with less than five years of employment with the employer must receive a severance payment equal to two months of salary, plus an additional one week of salary for each year of employment.
 An employee with more than five years but less than fifteen years of employment must receive a severance payment equal to three months of salary, plus an additional two weeks of salary for each year of employment.
 An employee with more than fifteen years of service must receive a severance payment equal to six months of salary, plus an additional three weeks of salary for each year of employment.

 Canada

-Severance agreements are also more than just a "thank you" payment from an employer in Canada.
 The amount of severance pay an employee is owed when dismissed without misconduct varies between common law (judge-made law) and employment law.